Lineage (Angel): Plot

-Angel, Gunn, and some others fight cyborgs in the lobby as Wesley regains consciousness in the secret vault.
+Angel, Gunn, and others fight cyborgs in the lobby as Wesley regains consciousness in the secret vault.
 Back in his lobby, he sees that the cyborg he fought earlier is still alive.
-Fred runs into Roger, who says that Wesley went up to the roof to investigate something and asked him to tell Angel.
+Fred runs into Roger, who says that Wesley went to the roof to investigate something and asked him to tell Angel.
 Fred offers to take him to Angel.
 In his office, Wesley tortures the cyborg for information, demanding to know what Roger is up to.
-In the lobby, Angel and Gunn keep fighting and are joined by Spike, who is able to concentrate long enough to hit the cyborg attacking Gunn.
+In the lobby, Angel and Gunn keep fighting and are joined by Spike, who concentrates long enough to hit the cyborg attacking Gunn.
 Roger and Fred arrive and tell Angel to meet Wesley on the roof; Angel and Roger head up.
 Once they arrive, Angel realizes that Wesley isn't there.
 Roger points the wand that he took from Wesley's vaults at Angel, drawing white smoke from Angel's body.
 Wesley arrives and holds a gun on Roger, concluding that his father is removing Angel's free will so that Angel will be his slave.
 He accuses Roger of ordering the cyborg attack in order to smuggle in a weapon.
 Fred comes up to the roof as Roger blasts Wesley for working for Angel when he knows who he is.
 Wesley taunts his father, insinuating that Roger fears Wesley is better than he is.
-As a helicopter arrives to extract Roger, he demands the wand, informing Wesley that he will kill him for it if he needs to.
+As a helicopter arrives to extract Roger, he demands the wand, informing Wesley that he will kill him for it.
 Wesley threatens to drop the wand, which will break it and return Angel's will to him.
-Roger tries to threaten Fred's life by pointing his gun at her, but Wesley immediately shoots Roger without a second's hesitation.
-Wesley is sickened and horrified by what has just happened, and even more shocked when Roger's body is racked with electrical charges, revealing him to actually be a cyborg.
+Roger tries to threaten Fred's life by pointing his gun at her, but Wesley shoots Roger without hesitation.
+Wesley is sickened by what has just happened and even more shocked when Roger's body is racked with electrical charges, revealing him to be a cyborg.